Close

 Wrapping it Up

 TDS is an important compliance requirement for employers and other deductors.
-It is important to file returns on time and accurately to avoid a TDS penalty for late payment.
-The penalties for late filing or inaccurate TDS returns can be significant, so it is important to take the time to get it right.
+It is important to file returns on time and accurately to avoid a penalty for late filing of TDS return.
+The penalties for late filing or inaccurate TDS returns can be significant, from delaying the ability of employees and vendors to receive credit for their paid taxes and process legitimate TDS refund claims, so it is important to take the time to get it right.
 Filing these taxes on time can help build a strong financial profile that can be helpful in the future.
 So always file your returns on time to avoid any penalties and benefit from the different schemes provided by the government.

 1